-Opening in Fall 2017 in the vibrant East Campus Village community, east of 111 Street and Saskatchewan Drive, Peter Lougheed Hall will be home to more than 140 residents.
+Opening in Fall 2017 in the vibrant East Campus Village community, at 11011 Saskatchewan Drive, Peter Lougheed Hall will be home to more than 140 residents.
 Students will have the option to live in contemporary one and two bedroom dorm-style units, with access to engaging social spaces, a large and inviting Dining Hall, fitness and recreation spaces, and more.

 Residents of Peter Lougheed Hall will also have access to robust leadership opportunities like skills workshops, featured speakers, networking events, and service-learning opportunities—all just steps away, right in their residence.

-Peter Lougheed Hall is our newest student residence, opening in Fall 2017 with with space for 140 residents.
+Peter Lougheed Hall is our newest student residence, opened in Fall 2017 with with space for 140 residents.

 LEASE TYPE: Term leases matching academic term schedule (4 or 8 month contracts for Fall/Winter).